 However, there are many attributes of olive oil that indicate poor quality like being rancid, fusty, musty or winey.
 However, having a bitter sensation on the tongue or a back of the throat sting, is not one of them.
 Actually, it is the flavenoid polyphenols in olive oil that contribute to a bitter taste and resistance to oxidation.

-Extra virgin olive oil must be free from any alterations in color, taste, nutrients or vitamins.
-Therefore, olives are crushed into a pulp using only force, no heat or chemicals as for other olive oils.
+Olives are just crushed into a pulp using only force, no heat or chemicals as for other olive oils.
 Once the pulp creates a paste, it is kneaded to release the liquid from the pulp (oil, water and residues).

 That liquid is then put in a centrifuge which separates the oil from the rest of the olive material.
 The pure, flavorful oil is then filtered and bottled as extra virgin olive oil.
 This oil must also not exceed 0.8% of oleic acid content in order to be considered EVOO.